Image

 Key to the success of the programmes is the one-to-one matching of an experienced principal with programme participants.
 Success for the emerging principals in the programmes relies on having a significant and diverse pool of skilled principal mentors to draw from.

-• A beginning principal | tumuaki (up to 2-year engagement)
+• to mentor a beginning principal (up to a 2-year engagement), or

 Matching with an aspiring or beginning principal

-Using information provided in your application and your preferences, mentor matches will be made for each aspiring and beginning principal.
 Matching depends on multiple factors.
-Examples include school setting, location, cultural needs (e.g., wāhine Māori leadership), to ensure relevance and appropriate support for the aspiring or beginning principal.
+Examples include school setting, location, individual skill profiles and cultural needs, to ensure appropriate support for the aspiring or beginning principal.

 If your school or kura has someone accepted into the aspiring principal programme, you will not be matched with them.